Candace Hutson

-Candace Hutson is an American actress and a voice actress.
+Candace Hutson (born May 3, 1980) is an American actress and a voice actress.
 She voiced Cera in The Land Before Time (1988) as the longest-remaining original cast member, reprising the role in the first three sequels, also she played Jessie Wade in Dolly Dearest (1991) and Molly Newton in Evening Shade (1991–1994).

-Hutson is the daughter of Mr. and Mrs. J. C. Hutson.
 She attended the University of Tulsa and acted with the Gaslight Dinner Theater in Tulsa and in some of that troupe's touring productions.
 She left Tulsa to go to New York, where she was an elevator operator at the Danceteria club and was a rock music singer.